bbruman/sheesh-chrome-extension/README.md

-# Sheesh Price Tracker
+# Sheesh Portfolio & Price Tracker
-Chrome Extension for Real Time Price and Portfolio Updates for Sheesh Token
+Chrome Extension to view Real Time Price and Portfolio Updates for Sheesh Token

 ## How to Set-Up:
 - Extract Folder